Current timestamp: 20/08/2026 05:27:06

 Action taken:

-Effectively tackling speeding requires a joint approach.
-Changing driver behaviour and attitudes takes time, and we continue to work closely with partners and the local community to make speeding socially unacceptable.
+Tackling speeding effectively requires a collective effort.
+Changing driver behaviour and attitudes takes time, and we continue to work closely with local partners and the community to make speeding socially unacceptable.
 Volunteers are always welcome to join Community Speed Watch in the Chesham area.
-If you are interested, please visit www.communityspeedwatch.org for further information on how to get involved.
+If you are interested in getting involved, please visit www.communityspeedwatch.org for further information.

-We are also aware that speeding concerns are often linked to Anti-Social behaviour, such as excessive noise from vehicles or reckless driving, particularly during late‑night hours in Chesham and the Missendens.
-These incidents can have a significant impact on residents.
-Where clear footage and registration details are available, officers can issue Section 59 warnings, allowing for stronger enforcement action if behaviour continues.
-We encourage residents to report incidents directly to police rather than sharing information solely on social media.
+We are also aware that speeding concerns are often linked to anti-social driving, including excessive vehicle noise and reckless driving, particularly during late-night hours in Chesham and the Missendens.
+These incidents can have a significant impact on local residents.
+Where clear footage and vehicle registration details are provided, officers can issue Section 59 warnings, allowing for more robust enforcement action should the behaviour continue.
+We encourage residents to report incidents directly to the police rather than relying solely on social media.

-Chesham officers continue to deal proactively with a range of traffic‑related offences, including uninsured driving.
-Appropriate enforcement action is taken in all cases.
-The team also frequently responds to reports of unsafe or inconsiderate driving across the area.
+Chesham officers continue to take proactive action against a range of traffic-related offences, including uninsured driving.
+Appropriate enforcement action is taken whenever offences are identified, and the team regularly responds to reports of dangerous, careless and inconsiderate driving across the area.

-In addition, officers regularly take action against anti‑social driving.
-In recent months, several vehicles have been stopped due to poor driving standards, with some seized after drivers were found to be unlicensed.
-These measures contribute to improving road safety for everyone.
+Officers also continue to tackle antisocial driving.
+In recent months, several vehicles have been stopped due to poor driving standards, with some subsequently seized after drivers were found to be driving without a valid licence.
+These actions help improve road safety and protect all road users.

 If you have any information or concerns, please report via 101 or online at www.thamesvalley.police.uk.